 Minority Bank Deposit Program

-Through the Minority Bank Deposit Program, the Bureau of the Fiscal Service encourages and helps minority-owned banks, women-owned banks, and credit unions that serve low-income communities become depositaries and financial agents.
+Through the Minority Bank Deposit Program (MBDP), the Bureau of the Fiscal Service (Fiscal Service) supports the strengthening and preservation of minority-owned banks, women-owned banks, and credit unions that serve low-income communities.

 - expand capacity and accelerate growth